quidphp/orm/README.md

 ## License
 **QuidPHP/Orm** is available as an open-source software under the [MIT license](LICENSE).

-## Documentation
-**QuidPHP/Orm** documentation is being written.
-Once ready, it will be available at https://quidphp.github.io/project.

 ## Installation
 **QuidPHP/Orm** can be easily installed with [Composer](https://getcomposer.org).
 It is available on [Packagist](https://packagist.org/packages/quidphp/orm).
 ``` bash